Nikunj295/ChatApp/README.md

 User can have multiple group chats over 400 users in a group at the same time.

-It uses latest technolgy of react, express, Nodejs and Socket.io for quick and responsive messenges.
+It uses latest technolgies like React, Express, Nodejs and Socket.io for quick and responsive messages.